-- \ A statistic is any function, $\mathbf{t}(\mathbf{Y})$ , of a random variable.
-It is a function of the observed values of the data only, not the (unknown) parameters of the distribution. - \ An estimator is any statistic used to estimate the value of parameter.
-Typically the observed data would be a set of realisations of IID random variables, $X_1$ , ..., $X_N$ and an estimator is some function $\widehat{\theta}(X_1, \ldots, X_n)$ used to infer values of the parameters of the underlying pdf.
+- A statistic is any function, t(Y), of a random variable.
+It is a function of the observed values of the data only, not the (unknown) parameters of the distribution.

+- An estimator is any statistic used to estimate the value of parameter.
+Typically the observed data would be a set of realisations of IID random variables, X_1 , ..., X_N and an estimator is some function $\hat{\theta}(X_1, \ldots, X_n)$ used to infer values of the parameters of the underlying pdf.

+- Examples

+- maximum likelihood estimator

+- sample mean (used to estimate mean)